The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 Your post-visit survey email

-The survey is called ‘Maze’ and an email will arrive 14 days after your initial glasses visit and 48 hours after a contact lens, audiology or eye test only visit.
+The survey is called ‘Maze’ and an email will arrive 14 days after your initial glasses visit and 48 hours after a contact lens, audiology or eye test-only visit.
 Sometimes your personal privacy settings may block the email, so please check your spam folder if you wish to give feedback.

 The feedback we receive ensures you have complete customer satisfaction and helps us to improve our service in the future.
 Every store receives your feedback directly and if necessary, will follow up any concerns you have commented on.

-If you have given your permission on the questionnaire, we will only publish a comment and your first name as part of the customer testimonials on your local stores website.
+If you have given your permission on the questionnaire, we will only publish a comment and your first name as part of the customer testimonials on your local store's website.

 We don’t want to overload our customers with emails, so if you’ve completed a feedback questionnaire in the last six months, we won’t send you a duplicate one.